ObbieOnOblivion/se_project_express/README.md

 *** Helpful Reminders ***

 -- to restart pm2 use command { pm2 restart all }
--- to restart nginx use both commands { sudo systemctl restart nginx, sudo nginx -t }
+-- to restart nginx use command { sudo systemctl restart nginx && sudo nginx -t }
 -- to reload pm2 use { pm2 reload app }